WHAT IS A SPIRAL FRACTURE? MINNESOTA ACCIDENT LAWYER

 - sepsis, when the immune system begins to damage the tissues after being overstimulated by a severe infection

 - non-union or malunion, when the bone does not heal or heals incorrectly

 - pulmonary emboli, when a blood clot breaks loose and goes into the lungs

 ATTORNEYS FOR BROKEN BONE SURGERY INJURY MN

-If you have been sustained a broken bone in an accident in Minnesota, please call us and speak with a lawyer for a free consultation.
+If you have been sustained a broken bone in an accident in Minnesota, please call us and speak with an accident injury lawyer for a free consultation.
 Pam Rochlin and David Rochlin are experienced Minnesota personal injury accident lawyers with more than 25 years’ experience successfully representing people in hundreds of car, motorcycle and other accident injury cases.
 Pam Rochlin is a former partner at Meshbesher and Spence, offering small firm attention and personal service.
 Pam and David are married and we treat our clients like they are a part of our family.
 We have offices in Minneapolis, St. Louis Park and Woodbury.
 Our attorneys also meet our personal injury accident clients at their homes in St. Paul, Chanhassen, Chaska, Maple Grove, Apple Valley, White Bear Lake, Brooklyn Park, and other cities throughout Minnesota.
 Call us for a free consultation.